Personal Social Health and Economic Educ[...]

 During periods of remote learning the school will maintain regular contact with parents/carers to reinforce the importance of staying safe online.
 Encouraging them to set age-appropriate parental controls on devices and internet filters to block malicious websites and direct parents to useful resources to help them keep their children safe online.

-There is dedicated timetabled time for PSHE, CCC and E & E lessons to take place.
+There is dedicated timetabled time for PSHE, Employability and Citizenship lessons to take place.
 Some of the time we introduce aspects of each course through other subjects, e.g. when teaching about local environmental issues in geography.

 We also develop PSHE and citizenship through activities and whole-school events, e.g. the school council representatives from each class meet regularly to discuss matters.

-Our teaching in PSHE and CCC matches the aim of developing a child’s personal, emotional and social development as set out in their Learning Support Plans and IEBP and compliments our SEAL programme.
+Our teaching in PSHE and Citizenship matches the aim of developing a child’s personal, emotional and social development as set out in their Learning Support Plans.

-At our school we teach PSHE and CCC to all students in Key Stage 2 & 3 and in Key Stage 4 & 5, PSHE, CCC and E & E, whatever their ability.
-PSHE, CCC and E & E forms part of the school curriculum policy to provide a broad and balanced education to all students.
-Through our PSHE and CCC teaching we provide learning opportunities that enable all pupils to make progress.
+At our school we teach PSHE and Citizenship to all students in Key Stage 2 & 3 and in Key Stage 4 & 5, Citizenship and Employability, whatever their ability.
+PSHE, Citizenship and Employability forms part of the school curriculum policy to provide a broad and balanced education to all students.
+We provide learning opportunities that enable all pupils to make progress.
 We do this by setting suitable learning challenges and responding to each child’s different needs.
-We enable pupils to have access to the full range of activities involved in learning PSHE and CCC.
-Where children are to participate in activities outside the classroom (including remote learning, we carry out a risk assessment prior to the activity, to ensure that the activity is safe and appropriate for all pupils.
+We enable pupils to have access to the full range of activities involved in learning PSHE and Citizenship Where children are to participate in activities outside the classroom (including remote learning, we carry out a risk assessment prior to the activity, to ensure that the activity is safe and appropriate for all pupils.
 Roselyn House School take all reasonable precautions to ensure that users access only appropriate material.
-However due to the international scale and linked nature of internet content, it is not possible to guarantee that unsuitable material will never appear on a school computer.
+However, due to the international scale and linked nature of internet content, it is not possible to guarantee that unsuitable material will never appear on a school computer.
 Roselyn House School cannot accept liability for the material accessed, or any consequences of internet access that is beyond the school’s current filtering system.

 Due to the Covid-19 Pandemic, online learning has increased in its usage and become a part of the Roselyn House School ’s Curriculum along with everyday use in school.
-Online safety is integrated into the curriculum for PSHE, CCC and Enterprise and Employability skills, pupils are supported to look at issues within online safety including ‘The 3 Cs Risk Matrix’ outlined in the Online Safety Policy.
+Online safety is integrated into the curriculum for PSHE, Citizenship, Employability, pupils are supported to look at issues within online safety including ‘The 3 Cs Risk Matrix’ outlined in the Online Safety Policy.

 Roselyn House School are linked with Hope Flowers School.